Kassan424kh/khalil-design/readme.md

     defaultOptionText={"asdfasdf"} // default option text
     enableSearch // enable searh option/s
-    searchPlaceHolder={"search me"} // search input field placeholder searchEveryWare // search not only after start the word, search also in all places in the word enableSelectAllButton // enable select or unselect options, only works when multiSelect is on enableCloseButton // enable close button, to close selectOptions window closeButtonText={"close"} // change close button text
+    searchPlaceHolder={"search me"} // search input field placeholder enableSelectAllButton // enable select or unselect options, only works when multiSelect is on enableCloseButton // enable close button, to close selectOptions window closeButtonText={"close"} // change close button text